Tidier Books | Paperless Bookkeeping for Small Businesses

 This means:

-• Ontario company buys office supplies in Quebec and pays GST/HST → you can claim the full GST/HST portion as an ITC.
+• If an Ontario company buys office supplies in Quebec and pays GST/HST, you can claim the full GST/HST portion as an ITC.

-• You pay non-recoverable provincial tax (like standalone provincial tax) → not claimable.
+• If you pay non-recoverable provincial tax (like standalone provincial tax), it is not claimable.

 Practical Tips for Ontario Businesses